 Addressing Funding Gaps and Local Need

 The Petersen Scholars Program works to remove the typical obstacles encountered by TAY as they pursue their education.
 Despite financial aid and free tuition at community colleges, significant funding gaps persist for this population, leading to low rates of college completion.
 Program participants will receive annual support for two years to help deficits in funding.

 The program launched in the fall of 2022 with the support of community nonprofit and college partners.
-The first cohort is 27 students, all of whom are enrolled in programs at three partner community colleges: Mt.
+The program supported 23 students in its first year; in the fall of 2023, 28 new students joined the program, bringing the program total to 51.
+All are enrolled in programs at three partner community colleges: Mt.
 San Antonio Community College (Mt.
 SAC), Pasadena City College, and Los Angeles City College.
 The Petersen Scholars Program provides each student with a monthly stipend, any materials or equipment needed, career counseling, and social-emotional support.

 PCF’s experience in developing its PCF Scholars Program was pivotal to expanding PCF’s support for local underserved students via the Petersen Scholars Program.
 Since 2019, when the PCF Scholars Program launched, PCF has seen the incredible need that exists for local transition age foster youth.
 The Petersen Scholarship Endowment recognizes PCF’s ongoing commitment to addressing educational opportunity gaps and will help PCF build an equally impactful scholarship program.